dakkusingh/okta/README.md

 Following helper modules are available:
 ## Okta Batch Import
-Batch import users into Okta application from CSV or comma seperated list.
+Allows batch import of users from Drupal admin area into Okta application from CSV or comma separated list.

 ## Okta Dashboard
 Dashboard view of your account account.
 Prevents giving direct Okta Access to multiple users.
 Allows granular control of Okta views directly from Drupal.